Hold the Girl: Promotion

 Before an official announcement, Sawayama's second record was listed among the most anticipated albums of 2022 by Stereogum and DIY.
 In May 2022, Sawayama began advertising a forthcoming release through social media content and pamphlets with "blood-red" background and the text "Rina is going to hell" in all caps.
-The same month, she released lead single "This Hell" and announced Hold the Girl, a release date of 2 September and an accompanying tour beginning on 12 October.
+The same month, she released lead single "This Hell", and announced Hold the Girl, a release date of 2 September and an accompanying tour beginning on 12 October.
 Following the announcement, the album was named one of Vulture's "36 Albums We Can't Wait to Hear This Summer".

 The singer performed "This Hell" in The Tonight Show Starring Jimmy Fallon on 19 May and during the BBC Radio 1's Big Weekend on 29 May.
 A music video for the song, directed by Ali Kurr, premiered on 15 June.
 A second single, "Catch Me in the Air", was issued on 27 June.
 The album's title track was released as the third single on 27 July; the same day, she announced that the album was pushed back to 16 September due to "production issues" and that a fourth single would be made available before the date.
 Kurr also directed the music video for "Hold the Girl", which was released on 3 August.
 The fourth single, "Phantom", was released on 25 August.
 The fifth single, "Hurricanes", was released on 12 September, four days before the album's release.

-Tour

-The Hold the Girl Tour was the third concert tour by Rina Sawayama, launched in support of the album.
-The tour began in Glasgow on 12 October 2022 and concluded on 27 February 2023 in Oslo after 5 legs.

-Cancelled dates

-Setlist

-After Send My Love to John, Sawayama performed a cover, which was different at every show.